 Safe.
 Healthy.
 Together.

 This website will be updated as additional information becomes available.
-Please note that all plans for Spring 2022 are contingent upon the evolving public health situation.
+Please note that all plans for Fall 2022 are contingent upon the evolving public health situation.
 We will be monitoring all guidance from local, state and federal authorities carefully and constantly.
 Should these plans change, we will notify the Curry community promptly.